-We were once told that intelligence or IQ was fixed for life.
-However, years of research by doctors and psychologists has lead to the discovery of the importance of relational skills to intelligence and it took several more years to by scientists to figure out how best to teach these skills.
+It was once thought that intelligence or IQ was fixed for life.
+However, years of research by doctors and psychologists has lead to the discovery of the importance of relational skills to intelligence and it took several more years for scientists to figure out how best to teach these skills.
 Today we know that IQ can in fact be increased by quite a degree.
 There have also been considerable advances in neuroscience in recent years, that have led psychologists to conclude that the brain itself can be made “fitter” with training and can respond and adapt to improved learning opportunities.
 Even leading authorities, such as Professor Robert Sternberg, now agree that IQ can be raised.

-The newer tests open the gap again to keep the low scorers scores down and away from the average score.
-This is intended to disguise the fact that the lowest scorers in the population are in fact doing much better than people just one generation ago.
-More illusion and confusion for the genal public!
-Read - You can improve IQ
+Newer revised tests serve the purpose of opening up the gap again to keep the low scorers scores down and away from the average score.
+This is intended to disguise the fact that the lowest scorers in the population are in fact doing much better than they were just a few years ago.
+Read an article on this here entitled...
+You can improve IQ